iXeonTechnologies/recruit-1/README.md

 ##Instructions
 --------------------
-There is no right or wrong way of completing this test.
-Your solution may be as simple or complex you like but please ensure you write enough code for us to judge your ability, not the ability of a framework.
+There is no right or wrong way of completing this test.<br/> Your solution may be as simple or complex you like but please ensure you write enough code for us to judge your ability, not the ability of a framework. <br/>
-You may use any technologies you need and/or require, but please justify your choices in your closing comments.
+You may use any technologies you need and/or require, but please justify your choices in your closing comments.<br/>

 - Fork the repository to check in your code. https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo
 - Please work out of the src directory as your root.
 - We encourge you to frequently commit into source code, it will help us see you work approach.
 - Once you have completed your tech test, please fill out the NOTES.md with any closing comments you would like to add.
-- If you use any of the following, or similar, technologies and/or tools, then please be sure to include instructions on getting your solution running: composer bower npm junit phpunit
+- If you use any of the following, or similar, technologies and/or tools, then please be sure to include instructions on getting your solution running:
+composer
+bower
+npm
+junit
+phpunit

 The Test